 Instead of just slapping some ordinary butter on your buns and bread, why not try something with a little more flavor?

-In this recipe, Chef Blake walks us through how to make honey rosemary butter, which is just butter with some flavor added.
-It is a compound butter.
+In this recipe, Chef Blake walks us through how to make honey rosemary butter, which is a compound butter with some added flavor.

 A compound butter is a butter with supplementary ingredients added.
 They can be bought pre-made, or you can make them yourself with basically anything you can find!
 Learn this recipe for honey rosemary butter then try experimenting with your own compound butter recipes.